 In 2012 Ailidh was a runner up in the Premier B debating Competition.
 Since then she has gone from success to success.
 In 2013 she was the winner of the Wellington Regional Debating Champs, the Senior Premier A division, named a member of a Wellington regional team, won the Schools National Debating Champs and named captain of the schools national team.

-She is also heavily involved with Wellington Speaking Union, having been the Intercollegiate Convenor in 2015 and 2016 and will do so again in 2017.
-On top of this, she is the Equity Offcier on the Executive Committee of the Victoria Debating Society in 2017 and will be again in 2018.
+She is also heavily involved with Wellington Speaking Union, having been the Intercollegiate Convenor in 2015, 2016, 2017 and the president in 2018.
+On top of this, she has been the Equity Offcier on the Executive Committee of the Victoria Debating Society in 2017 and will be again in 2018.

 Ailidh is currently studying towards a BSc at Victoria University.

 Maddy is a former president of the Victoria Debating Society (2016).
-She has also been on the executive committee of the Victroia Debating Society in 2015, 2017 and 2018 too.
+SHe has been on the executive committee of the Victroia Debating Society in 2015, 2017 and 2018 too.
 Regarding Wellington Speaking Union, Maddy has been the secretary in 2014, 2015, 2016, 2017 and will be in 2018.
 She also represents the Wellington region on the New Zealand Schools Debating Council.
 She hails from Wellington and has done exceptionally well throughout her debating career.

-Maddy accredited in her third year at university and has judged various schools debating tournaments.
+Maddy accredited after only two rounds at Thropy in 2016 and has judged various schools debating tournaments.
 She was also the chief adjudicator of the North Island Novice Debating Championships in 2017.
 Moreover, she has coached a Wellington schools regional team every year since 2014 and coached her team to winning the national schools tournament in 2016.

 Maddy is currently at Victoria University of Wellington studying towards a conjoint LLB(hons) and Bachelor of Commerce.